cdauth/json-stream-es/README.md

 If you need access to the property keys inside the sub streams, you can use [`parseJsonStreamAsSubStreamsWithPaths`](#parsejsonstreamassubstreamswithpaths) instead.
 The resulting sub streams have their parent path prefixes removed from their paths, so in the above example, the individual apples and cherries would be emitted with paths `[0]` and `[1]`, without the `["apples", "results"]` and `["cherries", "results"]`.

-**Note:** For the stream of sub streams to be generated, the sub streams need to be consumed.
-If you try to consume the parent stream without consuming the sub streams, the parent stream will just hang indefinitely.
+**Note:** If you iterate over the parent stream without consuming the sub streams, the results of the sub streams will be cached in memory.
+If you don’t need a particular sub stream, discard it using `subStream.cancel()` (when using `break` in a stream iterator, the stream is canceled automatically).

 ## Concepts